Semi-homogeneous vector bundles on abelian varieties: moduli spaces and their tropicalization: Abstract

 \section{Abstract}

-We construct a moduli space of semi-homogeneous vector bundles with a fixed Néron-Severi class $H$ on an abelian variety $A$ over an algebraically closed field of characteristic zero.
-When $A$ has totally degenerate reduction over a non-Archimedean field, we describe our moduli space from the perspective of non-Archimedean uniformization and show that the essential skeleton may be identified with a tropical analogue of this moduli space.
+Let $A$ be an abelian variety with totally degenerate reduction over a non-Archimedean field.
+We describe the moduli space of semihomogeneous vector bundles on $A$ from the perspective of non-Archimedean uniformization and show that the essential skeleton may be identified with a tropical analogue of this moduli space.
 For $H=0$ our moduli space may be identified with the moduli space $M_{0,r}(A)$ of semistable vector bundles with vanishing Chern classes on $A$.
 In this case we construct a surjective analytic morphism from the character variety of the analytic fundamental group of $A$ onto $M_{0,r}(A)$, which naturally tropicalizes.
 One may view this construction as a non-Archimedean uniformization of $M_{0,r}(A)$.